Religion in France: Buddhism

-As of the 2000s, Buddhism in France was estimated to have between 1 million (Ministry of the Interior) strict adherents and 5 million people influenced by Buddhist doctrines, very large numbers for a Western country.
-Many French Buddhists do not consider themselves "religious".
-According to scholar Dennis Gira, who was the director of the Institute of Science and Theology of Religions of Paris, Buddhism in France has a missionary nature and is undergoing a process of "inculturation" that may represent a new turning of the "Wheel of the Dharma", similar to those that it underwent in China and Japan, from which a new incarnation of the doctrine — a "French Buddhism" — will possibly arise.
+In the early 2000s, Buddhism in France was estimated to have between 1 million (Ministry of the Interior) adherents and 5 million people somewhat influenced by Buddhist doctrines, numbers which usually do not show up in surveys because of the vague identity of Buddhism as a religion.
+The 2020 national survey by the INSEE, indeed, found that 0.5% of the French population, or about 320,000 people, declared themselves Buddhists.
+According to the scholar Dennis Gira, former director of the Institute of Science and Theology of Religions of Paris, Buddhism in France has a missionary nature and is undergoing a process of "inculturation" that may represent a new turning of the "Wheel of the Dharma", similar to those that it underwent in China and Japan, from which a new incarnation of the doctrine — a "French Buddhism" — will possibly arise.

-In 2012, the European headquarters of the Fo Guang Shan monastic order opened in France, near Paris.
-It was the largest Buddhist temple in Europe at that time.
-The Plum Village Tradition school of Buddhism was developed in France with the Plum Village Monastery located in the in the Dordogne.
+Various Buddhist traditions are practised in France, including Japanese Zen, Southeast Asian Theravada, Tibetan Buddhism, and Nichiren Buddhism; Mahayana, and Tibetan Buddhism.
+Two-thirds of French Buddhists are Asian origin, with the majority having ancestry from China and the former French colonies of Vietnam, Laos, and Cambodia.
+The largest Buddhist statue in Europe is located in Paris within the Pagode de Vincennes.

+After exile from Vietnam, highly influential monk Thich Nhat Hanh founded the Plum Village Monastery (Village de Pruniers) and the larger Plum Village Tradition in France.
+Today, the Plum Village Monastery is one of the largest Buddhist monasteries in Europe and is influential within larger Buddhist practice.

 Hinduism

-Hinduism is a minority religion followed in France by 0.25% of total population, mainly by Indians and Sri Lankans, in whom Tamils community forms a major group in the country.
-Hinduism is most influential in the French Overseas department of Réunion where estimates of practicing Hindus vary from 6.7% to 10.7%. and most of the large towns have a functioning Hindu temple.
+Hinduism is a minority religion followed in France by less than 0.1% of total population in 2010, mainly by Indians and Sri Lankans, in whom Tamils community forms a major group in the country.
+Hinduism is most influential in the French Overseas department of Réunion where Hindus make up 6.7% of the population and most of the large towns have a functioning Hindu temple.

 Though being in very small number, the Hindu culture has deeply influenced the society of France by Yoga, Meditation and in recent times organizations like ISKCON have played a major role.
 Notably, French-Indian Mirra Alfassa known to her followers as The Mother or La Mère founded the Sri Aurobindo Ashram and was highly influential on the philosophy of Integral Yoga.